 - Spatula(s)

-- Double Boiler or Large Microwave Safe Bowl - for melting the chocolate.
-I prefer using my double boiler, but have also used a large glass mixing bowl.
+- Double Boiler or Large Microwave Safe Bowl.
+For melting the chocolate.
+I have used my double boiler (melting the chocolate and paraffin wax), as well as a large glass mixing bowl (melting chocolate and coconut oil or vegetable shortening).

-- Small Heart Shaped Cookie Cutter(s) - you can go a little bigger, but you'll yield fewer cookie dough hearts.
+- Small Heart-Shaped Cookie Cutter(s).
+You can go a little bigger, but you will yield fewer cookie dough hearts.

 How to Make the Recipe